prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 In addition, check the leapp logs for .rpmnew configuration files that may have been created during the upgrade process.
 In some cases os-release or yum package files may not be replaced automatically, requiring the user to rename the .rpmnew files manually.

-## ELevate Scenario - CloudLinux 7 with cPanel
+## ELevate Scenario - CloudLinux with cPanel

-This scenario contains steps on how to upgrade CloudLinux 7 to CloudLinux 8 on systems with cPanel present.
+This scenario contains steps on how to upgrade CloudLinux machines with cPanel present.

 It uses an additional tool to assist with migration of cPanel-related features - the script provided by the cPanel team: [elevate-cpanel](https://github.com/cpanel/elevate).